-In this blog, I will provide you with a comprehensive guide to the eight public holidays in the UAE in 2025, their significance, and how you can make the most of them.
+In this blog, I will present you with an in-depth overview of the eight national holidays in the UAE in 2026, their importance, and the ways you can maximize them.

 1. Eid Al-Fitr